Nothing is more miserable than a drafty house in winter.

 With fixed windows, it is possible to achieve an AI rating of 0 – meaning that no draft at all.
 However, windows that open (and doors, obviously) will always have at least a small amount of Air Infiltration.

-Australian Windows must meet Australian Standard 2047 – 2014 (Windows and External Glazed Doors in Buildings), which dictates a maximum infiltration of 5.0 Litres of air per second per metre squared.
+Australian Windows must meet Australian Standard 2047 – 2014 (Windows and External Glazed Doors in Buildings), which sets a maximum infiltration limit of 5.0 Litres of air per second per square meter.
+However, if you want a thermally efficient home, especially in cold climates, aiming for a much lower AI rating is crucial.
+This not only ensures better comfort but can also lead to significant savings on your heating costs.

 Getting The Right AI Rating For Your Home